[HISTORY: Adopted by the Board of Supervisors of Shenandoah County 5-14-2013 by Ord. No. 2013-05. Amendments noted where applicable.]

 Acreage: one point for every 50 acres the easement will encompass.

 Fund leveraging.
 Nonlocal government funding has been identified to leverage the purchase of the conservation easement: one point for each 10% of the total purchase price for which those funds can be applied.
-Donation of all or a portion of the easement by the owner shall be considered fund leveraging and points awarded at the same rate.
+Donation of all or a portion of the easement by the owner shall be considered fund leveraging and points shall be awarded at the same rate.

 Each conservation easement shall conform with the requirements of the Open Space Land Act and of this chapter.
 The deed of easement shall be in a form approved by the County Attorney and shall contain, at a minimum, the following provisions: